rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ```

 ## FAA Airport Traffic Data
-The FAA Airport Data consists of three Excel spreadsheets.
+The FAA Airport Data consists of four Excel spreadsheets.
 These will be imported and combined before they are cleaned.

 ```r